 Making a Decoupaged Tin

 Decoupage is the perfect crafting method for transforming a new or a recycled metal container into a work of art.
-This is a guide about making a decoupaged tin
+This is a page about making a decoupaged tin

 I recently discovered some old family photos in my mother's cupboard.
 The photos are more than 50 years old, and all of them are coming from the era when black and white photos were still regarded as fashionable.
 I decided to use some of these photos to decoupage an empty chocolate tin, and in the process, make something new from something that otherwise, would have ended up in the rubbish bin.